vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

     the two preceding weeks
   * At most 13.5 hours average (67.5 hours total) across that week and the four preceding weeks

-* **Temporary provision until end of November 2024, or when this round of upgrades finishes, whichever is earlier**: I can count up to 2 hours per week of time spent on personal devops stuff (not necessarily directly related to ugprades, since general devops stuff is partly a reflection of my not having completed upgrades) toward meeting the hours targets for my day job, including the conditional minimum and absolute minimum, but I am not obliged to count it toward the maximum.
-This temporary provision is to allow me to make use of lulls in my day job to focus on personal projects devops work that is time-sensitive and uses similar parts of my brain.
-Since this work has a definite end, and is similar to my day job, I don't see issues redirecting that time and energy towards day job once it is done.

 ## Target time distribution between personal projects, personal finances, personal chores, etc.